Blue9/ece3400-team20/Labs/FinalRobotSummary.md

 With all the sensors on the robot (wall, line, IR, Audio) and the radios, we found ourselves running out of pins.
 And so our final robot also contained a *mux*.
 In addition, we added a *push button* in the event that our audio FFT was no longer working that could start the maze traversal when pressed.

 We found creating a finite state machine to be immensely useful for both debugging and performance.
-Please go to our github as linked on the site and examine the states.cpp file to get an understanding of all the different states that went into this robot and how they interconnect.
+Please go to https://github.com/Blue9/ece3400-team20/blob/master/robot/states.cpp to get an understanding of all the different states that went into this robot and how they interconnect.

 Our final robot is shown below: